Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

 in the author didn't provide some something like a JSON schema or Protobuf file, instead they just got the definition for a C struct.

-A common method for "serialising" data in C is to create a struct and directly write its bytes into a file, the "deserializing" is just a case of reading the data out of the file and interpreting it as your type.
-This technique is actually kinda genius when you think about it, it's the definition of zero-copy because the OS's `read()` function will literally write your data to its destination, and there are no extra dependencies or complicated serialisation frameworks involved.
+A common method for "serializing" data in C is to create a struct and directly write its bytes into a file, the "deserializing" is just a case of reading the data out of the file and interpreting it as your type.
+This technique is actually kinda genius when you think about it, it's the definition of zero-copy because the OS's `read()` function will literally write your data to its destination, and there are no extra dependencies or complicated serialization frameworks involved.

 I'm not going to go into this format's drawbacks (there *is* a reason we use